meet up with… auction expert, David Sandeman

 find out more

 At MT Finance, our auction-specific bridging loan has been designed to deliver funds quickly, typically in under 2 weeks.
-Applications can be approved prior to an auction as well as after with rates starting at 0.65%.
+Applications can be approved prior to an auction as well as after.
 Loans are available between £50,000 and £10,000,000 and up to 70% loan-to-value for residential, commercial, and semi-commercial properties.
 Terms are available between 1 and 24 months with no early exit fees or early repayment charges.
 For more information, email the team or call 02030512331.
 Alternatively, you can fill out our contact form we will be in touch with you shortly.

 For more information regarding both buying and selling at auction as well as tools and resources – including a step-by-step guide to making that all-important purchase – David’s team can be contacted via email or phone on 01737 226150.